 5.2: Halve the dedicated time needed by a Translation Team member to provide a language package for Joomla.

 In agreement with the Translation Team, dedicate resources on improving processes and tools to automate the creation of translation packages and uploading them to the Joomla Languages Server.

 5.3: Meet 3rd party developers needs by translating their Joomla extensions and find ways to improve and cooperate together.

-Projects like Facebook (http://www.insidefacebook.com/...), RememberTheMilk (http://www.rememberthemilk.com/.../) or other projects using https://www.transifex.com are taking advantage of their communities in order to localize their software.
+Projects like Facebook (http://www.insidefacebook.com/...), RememberTheMilk (https://www.rememberthemilk.com/.../) or other projects using https://www.transifex.com are taking advantage of their communities in order to localize their software.
 Joomla is being translated by its community into 64 languages but there is plenty of space for more languages and more community participation.
 At the same time many Joomla 3rd party developers are searching for a solution on how their communities can contribute in the translation of their extensions.
 It is a goal for 2013 to study and identify common needs between the Joomla project and 3rd party developers interested in joining efforts to plan a solution for increasing the international community involvement in the translation of software.
-Some tools already exist that can be improved:http://extensions.joomla.org/extensions/languages/language-edition/17755
+Some tools already exist that can be improved: http://extensions.joomla.org/extensions/extension/languages/language-edition/localise

 Goal #6: Refine and improve the user contribution process.